directdemocracy-vote/judge/httpdocs/test/simulation.md

 ```
 p = Math.random() * (1 - (0.02 / (1 + Math.exp((10 - days) / 4))))
-return boost not undefined' then p > thresholdBoosted else p > threshold
+return if boost not undefined then p > thresholdBoosted else p > threshold
 ```
 Where the `thresholdBoosted`, `threshold` and the different coefficients can be modified to increase/decrease the frequency at which new links are created.